Mount Nebo Missionary Baptist Church History

 Thru God's grace and the untiring efforts of Pastor Whittington and the membership, the church continued to grow, until more space was needed.
 The church was faced with a new challenge.

-On August 4, 1985 the Mt.
-Nebo Baptist Church purchased the Immanuel Baptist Church as a new place of worship -"Praise God!"
+On August 4, 1985 the Mount Nebo Baptist Church purchased the Immanuel Baptist Church as a new place of worship -"Praise God!"

 God has also blessed in material ways by allowing the church to meet the needs of the congregation: